LucaPozzato/sense-pedal-board/README.md

 The **Guitar Arduino Pedals** project combines the flexibility of software-based guitar effects with the intuitive control of hardware.
 Using an audio interface, Pure Data (Pd), and the **Nicla Sense ME**, this project enables you to build a fully interactive, customizable pedalboard without the need for a DAW.

-This project offers real-time control over pedal parameters and signal flow, letting you focus on playing music while seamlessly managing effects using your feet.
+This project offers real-time control over pedal parameters and signal flow, letting you focus on playing music while seamlessly managing effects switching between them using foot gestures.

 ---

-## Features 🚀
+## Features

 - **Web-based Pedalboard Management**: